kitsune-soc/kitsune/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

-## Sponsor
+## Sponsors

-Woodpecker CI Instance sponsored by CleanC
+Woodpecker CI Instance is sponsored by CleanC

 [![CleanC logo](./assets/sponsor_cleanc.svg)](https://cleanc.kr)